ashad12/Pneumonia-Udacity/README.md

 #### Image preprocessing
 To improve the training, image augmentation is applied by adding shear, flips, etc. Moreover, a costume function is defined to initially crop the center to focus on the lung region.
 This allows for better image processing by eliminating tons of redundant information that would be extracted from unnecessary and irrelevant body parts such as arms and abdomen.
 The image is later normalized and standardized using mean=[0.485, 0.456, 0.406], std=[0.229, 0.224, 0.225] which are the recommended values for VGG model.

+#### Model definition
+Using *transfer learning* technique, VGG16 model is loaded and last layer is tunned to specifically classify pneumonia data.
+Since this is a binary classification, loss and metric functions are set to *binary cross-entropy* and *binary accuracy*.

+Adam optimizer is chosen with initial learning rate ($l_r$) of 0.001 and $\beta_1=0.3$. the learning rate is set to decrease 10-fold upon 5 unchanged validation loss down to $10^{-6}$. *Early stopping* criteria is set if no change is observed in validation loss after 12 attempts.
+Training is performed with 100 epochs and batch size of 32.

+The hyperparameters values have been set after several trails.
+Some of the attempts with different values are presented in the notebook file.